 Step 2: Place the nuts in your blender with about 4 to 5 cups of water.
 Add the dates if you are using them.
-I have a Vitamix, but you can use any high speed blender.
+I recommend using a high-powered blender for this recipe (see my blender recommendations).

 Blend on high for about 50 seconds or until you don’t have any more date or nuts pieces.
 After you are done blending, you’ll have a thick, white liquid with lot of froth on top.

 Step 3: Strain the milk through a bag strainer (nut milk bag), or through a fine sieve.
 I prefer to use a sieve, but a nut milk bag will allow you to get more of the milk, although it may be slightly messier.

 If you are going to use a sieve, use a spoon to scrape the bottom of the sieve to remove built-up hazelnut pulp.
 Once all of the milk has been drained, remove the pulp before adding more milk to be strained.
 You can use a large spoon to press the pulp into the sieve and get more of the milk.

 Store the hazelnut milk in the refrigerator and use it up within a week.
 You will need to stir or shake the milk every time you use it since it will settle.
 Use as a liquid in smoothies or drink it straight.
 Use it as you would regular dairy milk.

 About Davy & Tracy